-- A Medical Condition Management Plan is a formal document provided by a Parent/guardian if a child has a medical condition which requires specific responses and or considerations e.g. diabetes, anaphylaxis, asthma, epilepsy, allergies.
-Plans must be current (reviewed annually), produced and overseen by a certified medical practitioner, received from the Parent/Guardian, and discussed with the Coprincipals. - Parents/guardians are required to provide the school with a current (not more than 12 months old either reviewed or updated within that period) Medical Condition Management Plan if their child has a medical condition requiring specific responses and or considerations e.g. diabetes, anaphylaxis, asthma, epilepsy, allergies.
-This plan will be copied and displayed in prominent places deemed suitable around the school (with parent permission) and all staff will be informed of the condition and the appropriate courses of action to be taken. - Parents/guardians are to provide and maintain all personal medication including epipens, bronchodilators, and spacers for children if these are required as part of their child's Medical Condition Management Plan.
-This medication will be safely stored in the Administration Building (MAG) and managed by the Co-Principal Administration. - The school will not take responsibility for Parent/guardian or child identified "medical conditions."
+- Parents/guardians are required to inform the school of their child's medically diagnosed medical conditions and allergies (especially if they have an identified allergy to bee venom) through the enrolment form. - A Medical Condition Management Plan is a formal document required if a child has a medical condition which requires specific responses and or considerations (especially if it requires medication to be taken at home and or required to be administered at school) e.g. neurodiversity, diabetes, anaphylaxis, asthma, epilepsy, allergies...
+A Medical Condition Management Plan will assist staff to appropriately manage the condition/s at school. - Plans must be current (reviewed annually), produced and overseen by a certified medical practitioner, received from the parent/guardian, and discussed with the Co-principals. - Each plan will be copied and displayed in prominent places deemed suitable around the school (with parent permission) and all staff will be informed of the condition and the appropriate courses of action to be taken. - Parents/guardians are to provide and maintain all personal medication including epi-pens, bronchodilators, and spacers for children if these are required as part of their child's Medical Condition Management Plan.
+This medication will be safely stored in the Administration Building (MAG) and managed by the Co-Principal Business Manager and Administration. - The school will not take responsibility for Parent/guardian or child identified "medical conditions."
 It is a requirement that the School and Staff act within the guidance and direction of certified medical practitioners and within the scope of formal medical condition management plans.
 The school is prepared to support families going through the process of medical diagnosis and the development of medical response plans for a short period, however, will not support Parent/guardian determined directives longer term.
-This arrangement must be discussed and agreed upon by and with the Coprincipals.
-Consideration for individual circumstances may be provided, however the school is not obliged at any time to act beyond the articulated policy. - Parents/guardians are required to inform the school of their child's medically diagnosed allergies through the enrolment form, especially if they have an identified allergy to bee venom.
-Children who have medically diagnosed allergies should have a medical practitioner supplied Medical Condition Management Plan which will assist staff to appropriately manage the condition at school. - Parents/guardians are required to provide the school with a "Food Plan" (see Appendix 5) if their child/children have medically identified food allergies or intolerances.
+This arrangement must be discussed and agreed upon by and with the Co-principals.
+Consideration for individual circumstances may be provided; however, the school is not obliged at any time to act beyond the articulated policy. - Parents/guardians are required to provide the school with a "Food Plan" (see Appendix 5) if their child/children have medically identified food allergies or intolerances.
 The "Food Plan" should inform staff of any adverse effects the child experiences from eating the identified foods.
-Children will be encouraged to develop responsibility for becoming self-regulating over time and in relation to suitable and acceptable food choices. - The school will not take responsibility for Parent/guardian or child identified "allergies or intolerances," particularly in relation to food.
-It is a requirement that the School and Staff act with the guidance and direction of certified medical practitioners and within the scope of formal medical management plans.
-The school is prepared to support families going through the process of medical diagnosis and the development of medical response plans for a short period, however, will not support Parent/guardian determined directives longer term.
-This arrangement must be discussed and agreed upon by and with the Co-principals of the school.
-Consideration for individual circumstances may be provided, however the school is not obliged at any time to act beyond the articulated policy.
+Plans must be current (reviewed annually), produced and overseen by a certified medical practitioner, received from the parent/guardian, and discussed with the Co-principals.
+Please note: Depending upon the severity of the allergy, it may not always be possible to accommodate specific requirements due to the in-house food provision which is a design feature of Child Side School.